Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 To catch and kill June bugs, you need only a pair of gloves and a container of soapy water.
 Put on your gloves and carefully capture the bugs by hand.

 Next, drop them in some soapy water.
-Doing so will help ensure that they won’t come back.
+Doing so will help ensure that they do not come back.

 If you want to take this approach, do it at night since June bugs are most active after dark.